Installation

 Subcommands:

-dump Dump data from .hic and Cooler files to stdout.
+dump Read interactions and other kinds of data from .hic and Cooler files and write them to stdout.

-load Build .cool files from interactions in various text formats.
+load Build .cool and .hic files from interactions in various text formats.

 validate Validate .hic and Cooler files.

-zoomify Convert single-resolution Cooler file to multi-resolution by coarsening.
+zoomify Convert single-resolution Cooler and .hic files to multi-resolution by coarsening.

-The above will print hictk’s help message, and is equivalent to running hictk --help on the command line (assuming hictk is available on your machine).
+The above will print hictk’s help message, and is equivalent to running hictk --help from the command line (assuming hictk is available on your machine).

 Please refer to hictk’s build instructions.